DOPExROY/Major-Project/README.md

 Display current weather including weather condition,temperature,humidity,wind speed ,date and time Visualization to display the temperature change,humidity change and weather conditions.

+Need contribution from the community to complete this project..